 As one of the world's leading global fashion companies and promoter of ethical and sustainable values in the industry, the Group attracts particularly intense scrutiny from the media and other interest groups, whether warranted or not, and is regularly in the public eye.
 Accordingly, it is important that the Group operates in accordance with the high aims set out in its policies and guidelines on business ethics and has good knowledge, insight and procedures with respect to the production of its products in order to avoid negative publicity due to actual or perceived infringements of ethical behaviour.
 For example, corruption is a risk in many of the markets in which the Group and its suppliers operate.
-Furthermore, with its sourcing based in developing markets, in particular China and Bangladesh, where there is less transparency in working practices by its suppliers in those jurisdictions.
+Furthermore, with its sourcing based in developing markets, in particular China and Bangladesh, where there is less transparency in working practices, the Group may be more susceptible to being linked, correctly or not, to unethical business practices by its suppliers in those jurisdictions.
 If the Group fails to implement and maintain policies and guidelines which ensure that a high level of business ethics is applied across all of its operations globally, there is a risk that the Group's reputation and brands could be damaged.
 As the Group enters new markets in which it has previously not operated, it is especially important that the Group considers the local business climates and is able to apply its strong values and high level of business ethics in all such new markets.
 However, there can be no assurance that the Group's policies and guidelines on business ethics are applied consistently or complied with in full or at all, and any such failure to apply or comply with such policies and guidelines could lead to significant reputational and/or financial damage to the Group, and materially adversely affect the business, results of operations or financial condition of the Group.